Carokyp/Doux-Matin/README.md

 ### Run a copy of this repository via Fork

-Creates your copy of the repository under your GitHub account.
-You can make changes freely without affecting the original repo.
-You will be notified if updates are made to the original repo, and you can pull them in if needed.
+Forking creates a separate copy of the repository under your own GitHub account.
+	•	You can make changes freely.
+	•	If the original repository is updated, GitHub will notify you and you can pull updates into your fork.

 __Create a new fork__